Th4rg0r/Multilanguage-Sentence-Encoder-Trainer/README.md

 - **Hugging Face `tokenizers`**: We use this library to train a custom, fast, and efficient Byte-Pair Encoding (BPE) tokenizer directly on your data.
 - **Optuna**: A powerful, state-of-the-art hyperparameter optimization framework.
 It automates the tedious process of finding the best model architecture and learning parameters, using efficient sampling and pruning algorithms.
 - **YAML**: All configuration is managed through a single, human-readable `config.yaml` file, separating the logic of the code from the experimental parameters.
+- **Debiased Contrastive Loss**: In addition to the standard InfoNCE loss, this project supports Debiased Contrastive Loss.
+This advanced loss function accounts for sampling bias in contrastive learning, which can lead to more robust and higher-quality sentence embeddings, especially when dealing with datasets where false negatives might be a problem.

 ## Workflow Overview